Capitalist roader: Usage in critique of Deng Xiaoping

 Mao contended that Deng Xiaoping, who was a lifelong CCP member and was committed to the party's approach since he was a young boy, was a capitalist roader and that the Soviet Union fell to capitalist roaders from within the Communist Party of the Soviet Union after the death of Joseph Stalin in 1953.
 Later in 1966, Mao attacked Deng and Liu Shaoqi again, which made Deng lose his post.

-In mid-1975 with the blessing of an absent Mao who was tending to personal ailments, Deng was granted complete leadership and power in China and initiated many reforms that attempted to resolve the alleged mistakes he saw with the cultural revolution.
-Reforms that have since been labelled as a process of de-Maoification as he adjusted CPC policy instated previously by Mao which included changes to education, personnel, economics, science and technology in his 'four modernisations policy'.
+In mid-1975, with the blessing of an absent Mao who was tending to personal ailments, Deng was granted complete leadership and power in China and initiated many reforms that attempted to resolve the mistakes he saw with the cultural revolution.
+These reforms have since been labelled as a process of de-Maoification as he adjusted CCP policy instated previously by Mao which included changes to education, personnel, economics, science and technology in his Four Modernizations policy.
 Mao was an advocate of practical education outside of the classroom.
 Deng's reforms to educational policy limited this experience and instead focused on classroom education which Mao cited was one that made Deng a capitalist roader.

-Upon the death of Zhou Enlai, a popular Chinese politician, and public dissident to Deng's reforms, Mao backpedaled on his appointment and launched the Criticise Deng Xiaoping campaign.
-This program was an extension of the cultural revolution and allowed students in Beijing to protest in Tiananmen Square and other Chinese cities after backlash to Deng's 'four modernisations policy'.
+Upon the death of Zhou Enlai, a popular Chinese politician, and public dissident to Deng's reforms, Mao backpedaled on his appointment and launched the Criticise Deng Xiaoping campaign and Deng was purged for a second time in 1976.
+This program was an extension of the Cultural revolution and allowed students in Beijing to protest in Tiananmen Square and other Chinese cities after backlash to Deng's Four Modernizations.
 One poster during this campaign read "Deng, that unrepentant capitalist roader, is back on the road again".
-Deng was further criticized in the 1970s, in the People's Daily of the Central Committee, accused of attempting to sabotage the revolution.
+Deng was further criticized in the 1970s, in the People's Daily of the CCP Central Committee, accused of attempting to sabotage the revolution.

 Usage in academic scholarship outside of China

 The term capitalist roader has had influence after the death of Mao and continues to be used in a variety of anti-capitalist scholarships.
 Indian journalist and activist Arup Baisya, used the term capitalist roaders to describe Soviet politicians after the death of Stalin who steered economic policy towards market socialism.
-Panamanian economist Keith Griffin described Karl Marx as having moved past a capitalist roader due to his understanding of village-based communism without industrialisation.
+Economist Keith Griffin described Karl Marx as having moved past a capitalist roader due to his understanding of village-based communism without industrialization.